 - 1. Self-identify as a Christian and maintain commitment to a Christian way of life/way of being and accept ACC's Statement of Faith. - 2.
-Adhere to our ethical codes, by having knowledge and understanding of: - ACC's Ethics and Practice; - Memorandum of Understanding on Conversion Therapy; - The Churchill Framework as a guide to integrating the religious faith and spirituality in counselling practice. - 3.
-Adhere to our practice standards which means: - undertake all counselling under a professional contract which also sets out your privacy policy in relation to record keeping and data protection/GDPR; - have in place an assessment process; - keep records of your counselling and where applicable your supervision practice; - be in regular supervision; - keep records of supervision of your counselling practice and where applicable records of the supervision of your supervision practice; - undertake and keep records of the required amount of
+Adhere to our ethical codes, by having knowledge and understanding of: - ACC's Ethics and Practice; - Memorandum of Understanding on Conversion Therapy; - The Churchill Framework as a guide to integrating the religious faith and spirituality in counselling practice. - Follow NICE Guideline [NG225] on Self-harm: assessment, management and preventing recurrence (published on 7 September 2022), specifically to not use assessment tools to predict the risk of suicide. - 3.
+Adhere to our practice standards which means: - undertake all counselling under a professional contract which also sets out your privacy policy in relation to record keeping and data protection/GDPR; - have in place an assessment process; - keep records of your counselling and where applicable your supervision practice; - be in regular supervision; - keep records of supervision of your counselling practice and where applicable records of the supervision of your supervision practice; - undertake and keep records of the required amount of Continuous Professional Development (CPD) activities; - be covered by professional indemnity insurance. - 4.
+Take due account of ACC's general guidance notes and communications relating to counselling and/or supervision practice.